gprMax/gprMax/docs/source/accelerators.rst

 .. code-block:: none

-    (gprMax)$ python -m gprMax examples/cylinder_Bscan_2D.in -n 60 -mpi 5 -gpu 0 1 2 3
+    (gprMax)$ python -m gprMax examples/cylinder_Bscan_2D.in -n 60 -taskfarm 5 -gpu 0 1 2 3

 .. note::

-    The argument given with ``-mpi`` is the number of MPI tasks, i.e. master + workers, for the MPI task farm.
+    The argument given with ``-taskfarm`` is the number of MPI tasks, i.e. master + workers, for the MPI task farm.
 So in this case, 1 master (CPU) and 4 workers (GPU cards).
 The integers given with the ``-gpu`` argument are the NVIDIA CUDA device IDs for the specific GPU cards to be used.